MicrosoftDocs/iis-docs/iis/media/bit-rate-throttling/bit-rate-throttling-configuration-walkthrough.md

 ---
-title: "Bit Rate Throttling Configuration Walkthrough"
+title: Bit Rate Throttling Configuration
 author: rick-anderson
 description: "The Bit Rate Throttling extension for Internet Information Services (IIS) provides the ability to throttle progressive downloads of media files (in which aud..." ms.date: 11/23/2007